BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ```
 We will _not_ be using this technique in the rest of the tutorial.

+### Summary: Sending a Raw Transaction to a P2PKH

+When money comes into your Bitcoin wallet, it remains as distinct amounts, called UTXOs.
+When you create a raw transaction to send that money back out, you use one or more UTXOs to fund it.
+If you want change back from the UTXOs you're spending, you _must_ create a change address to receive the excess funds.
+You must also define how much money to spend as the transaction fee.
+Once you've created a raw transaction, you can check it, sign it, and then actually send it to the Bitcoin network.

-### Write a Raw Transaction with an OP_RETURN
+## Part Four: Sending a Raw Transaction to an OP_RETURN

-Our final example of a basic raw transaction involves using an OP_RETURN output.
-OP_RETURN is basically a null that says that the output is invalid.
-However, using an OP_RETURN also allows you to store data on the blockchain: up to 80 bytes.
+P2PKHs are the simplest sort of Bitcoin recipient ... except perhaps the OP_RETURN.
+That's because an OP_RETURN is basically a null: an invalid output.
+Why would you use one?
+To store data on the blockchain: up to 80 bytes.

 This opens up whole new possibilities for the blockchain, because you can embed data that proves that certain things happened at certain times.
 Though there is some controversy over using the Bitcoin blockchain in this way, various organizations have used this for proof of existence, for copyright, to color coins, and [for other purposes](https://en.bitcoin.it/wiki/OP_RETURN).
 Though 80 bytes might not seem a lot, it can be quite effective if OP_RETURNs are used to store hashes of the actual data.

-#### Create Your OP_RETURN Data
+### Create Your OP_RETURN Data

 The first thing you need to do is create the 80 bytes (or less) of data that you'll be recording in your OP_RETURN.
 Perhaps this is as simple as preparing a message.
 You might also be hashing some other data.
 For example, using `md5sum` produces 128 bits of data, which is 16 bytes, well under the limits:
 ```